epfl-ada/ada-2023-project-theredpandada5/ada_website/index.markdown

 Who doesn't love falling in love?
 Especially when you can do it over and over again, by following actors on screen?
 We all have seen romance movies, but the simple fact that two people fall in or out of love with each other does not equal a good quality story.
 Paradoxically, an unoriginal story can be exactly what we want to watch.
 But then, what is it?
 Do we love these movies or do we hate them for being predictable?

 Let's get back to the basics.
 How do you evaluate whether a movie is liked?
-Ratings, obviously!
-Or box office revenue...
-Which is missing in 80% of the movies.
-As the correlation between the ratings and the box office revenue is weak, we will focus on the ratings as a success indicator.
+Obviously, box office revenue… which, in the CMU dataset, is missing for 80% of the movies.
+Also, using box office revenue as a metric for quality is quite biased: usually when big studios release movies, a lot of people go watch them in theaters, whether they are good or not.
+A much better quality metric is people’s ratings!
 Bingo, that's a measure of love...
 Isn't it?
 For romance movies anyways.

-Take the CMU dataset, add a pinch of IMDB ratings, and you get a dataset with 11'599 movies having ratings and romance in their genres.
+Take the CMU dataset, add a pinch of IMDB ratings, and you get a dataset with around 8000 romance classified movies, along with their ratings.
 We are aware that users can only rate movies on IMDB only since 1990, but that might just get us a more modern perspective on the movies that came out before the 1990s.

-And what if we could find magical ingredients that make a good romance movie?
+With all this data, what if we could find magical ingredients that make a good romance movie?
 How many clichés are necessary, which archetypes make us watch, what recurring actions get us excited to finish the movie?
 Wouldn't you like to know?
 We do!
 Follow us along, while we try to uncover the secrets to romance by analyzing the plots and the personas individually and as a beautiful blend.

 <p><div style="text-align: center; margin: 0px;">
   <img src="./assets/logo.png" style="width: 100px;" alt="Logo">